 Currently, in SDC Verifier, it is possible to perform code checking according to EN 13001 (2018) Crane safety – General design – Crane standard EN 13001-3-1+A2 Limits States and proof competence of steel structure.

-You can perform Static Strength and Fatigue Strength checks according to EN 13001 in SDC Verifier.
+You can perform Static Strength, Fatigue Strength and Weld Strength checks according to EN 13001 in SDC Verifier.

 Crane safety – General design (EN 13001, 2018)

 EN 13001-3-1 standard deals only with the limit state method.
 The allowable stress method is reliable in specific cases – for cranes where all masses act only unfavorable with linear relationship between load actions and load effects.
 To account for the uncertainty of fatigue strength values and possible consequences of fatigue damage – fatigue strength specific resistance factor should be specified.
 This standard considers only nominal stresses, i. e. stresses calculated using traditional elastic strength of materials theory; localized stress concentration effects are excluded.
 When alternative methods of stress calculation are used, such as finite element analysis, using those stresses for the proof given in this standard may yield inordinately conservative results.
 Read the help article on implementation of NEN EN 13001 in SDC Verifier.